JoongTae/minecraft_mineplanet/README.md

-This is source file for mineplanet server in minecraft.
+This is source file for enjoying mineplanet server in minecraft.